Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 We chose 9 products to test—eight foldaway models and one long-probe model—and put them through a variety of tests designed to assess accuracy, speed, and overall feel.

 We started with accuracy because a thermometer's main function is to display the correct temperature.
-A cup of ice water should read 32 degrees Fahrenheit and a pot of boiling water should register 212 degrees Fahrenheit at sea level.
+A cup of ice water should read 32 degrees Fahrenheit, and a pot of boiling water should register 212 degrees Fahrenheit at sea level.
 We also measured 350-degree Fahrenheit fryer oil to see if the thermometer had a versatile enough temperature range to make candy.
-To make sure they were able to take consistent temperatures, we repeated each test three times and averaged the results.
+To ensure they could take consistent temperatures, we repeated each test three times and averaged the results.

-While speed might not seem like an important factor for a thermometer, just consider this: when you’re throwing a Thanksgiving dinner and trying to coordinate a million side dishes (and the personalities of all your guests, too), hovering your hand over the turkey for an extra 10 seconds can feel like an eternity.
-Some of the products only took two or three seconds to determine final temperatures, while others lagged behind at 15 to 20 seconds!
+While speed might not seem like an important factor for a thermometer, consider this: when you’re throwing a Thanksgiving dinner and trying to coordinate a million side dishes (and the personalities of all your guests, too), hovering your hand over the turkey for an extra 10 seconds can feel like an eternity.
+Some products reached the final temperature in 2 or 3 seconds, while others took 15 to 20 seconds!

 Finally, we looked at the device's overall feel.
 We cooked up some chicken thighs to assess the length and width of the probes.
-We also wanted to know if it was awkward to view the display or if it was comfortable to hold as we took the temperature of hot food.
+We also wanted to know whether it was awkward to view the display or comfortable to hold while taking the temperature of hot food.

 How to Use a Meat Thermometer